 The Council then elects its officers, being Chair, Honorary Secretary, Honorary Treasurer and Senior Warden.
 Any member of the community is welcome to attend council to observe.
 Council meetings are advertised in the synagogue magazine, ‘Kehillah.’

 - Ruth Bragman – Co Chairman

 - Yvonne Mason – Hon Secretary

 - Sharon Coussins-Hon Secreary

 - Tony Salem– Hon Treasurer

 - Julian Hunt-Cheder

 Representatives on the Board of Deputies

-The Council is formed into working groups which are as follows:
+The Council is formed into or liaises with working groups as follows: